Go Ad-Free

 How Can You Prevent Tick Bites?

-If you like to go out in the woods, you need a three-pronged strategy to prevent tick bites: protective clothing, effective repellent and daily tick checks.
+If you like to go out in the woods, you need a strategy to prevent tick bites: protective clothing, effective repellent and tick checks.

-As we move into summertime and look forward to outdoor activities such as biking, hiking and camping, people start to worry about Lyme disease.
+As we move into summertime and look forward to outdoor activities such as biking, hiking and camping, a lot of people start to worry about Lyme disease.
 While this infection can be serious, it is not the only disease that ticks can transmit.
 Rocky Mountain spotted fever, anaplasmosis and babesiosis are also serious concerns.
 In addition, a bite from a lone star tick can trigger a potentially deadly delayed reaction to eating red meat.
 Doctors refer to this as an “alpha-gal allergy.”
 What are the best tactics to prevent tick bites?
+If you are going to spend any time outdoors this summer you need to start preparing.

 How Can You Prevent Tick Bites?